NicoloCavalli95horses/KMS-web-testing/01 🤔 Basics/sine and cosine.md

 | **Tags** | #math            |
 ## Main concepts

-Sine and cosine are trigonometric functions used to get the specific position on a circumference.
+Sine and cosine are trigonometric functions used to get the specific position on an unitary circumference.
 These functions are often used to translate [[radians]] to a value that represent a position on a ideal circle, with ray = 1 and center in (0, 0).

 ![[sine_cosine.png]]